(Discrete Mathematics Techniques I)

 The second solution required coming upon the suggestive geometric arrangement of dots, from which known results about geometric figures could be used to deduce the closed form formula.

-The third solution has the promise of a general method.
-The challenge was in finding the second recurrence, which required some insight.
-In this case, the geometric arrangement of solution method 2 suggested the second recurrence, after which obtaining the solution was mechanical.
+The third solution has the promise of a general method if we can always find a second recurrence relation.
+For , the geometric arrangement of method 2 suggested the second recurrence, after which obtaining the solution was mechanical.

 The sequence for goes as:

-As before, a first recurrence relation is immediate from definition (2):
+The first recurrence relation is immediate from the definition (2):

 from which the closed form formula is immediate: